JuggerbAUT/CounterStrike-Twitch-Inspect-Script/README.md

 # CounterStrike-Twitch-Inspect-Script
-Many streamers want to view the skins of their viewers - this script helps to keep track of the posted skin links
+Many streamers want to view the skins of their viewers - this script helps to keep track of the posted skin links (beginning with (+)csgo_econ_action_preview)

 first you need to make sure you have python 3 installed then run in commandline pip install twitchio